apple/coremltools/docs/NeuralNetworkGuide.md

 In case, it results in an error due to an unsupported op or parameter, then the target should be set to `'13'`, so that the converter can utilize all the layers (including control flow, recurrent layers etc) that were shipped in Core ML in iOS 13.

-There are several Jupyter notebook examples for conversion hosted in the `tfcoreml` repo [here](https://github.com/tf-coreml/tf-coreml/tree/master/examples).

-#### Conversion from TensorFlow 2 / tf.keras
+## TensorFlow 2 converter (tf.keras)

-There are 3 ways in which an inference graph can be exported in TensorFlow 2:
+There are 3 ways to export an inference graph in TensorFlow 2:

 1. Use the `tf.keras` APIs (Sequential, Functional, or Subclassing) and export to the `.h5` HDF5 file or `SavedModel` directory format.
 2. Use TensorFlow's low-level APIs (along with `tf.keras`) and export to a `SavedModel` directory format.